gopinathsjsu/individual-project-shubhadapaithankar/README.md

 ```
 You can choose to enter the absolute path instead.
 That should work.

+Inventory is scanned from `inventory.csv` (You will need to change this file if you are making changes in inventory)

 ### Step 3: Check the output files generated